anor4k/mle-case/README.md

 approach would be to use MLflow to log metrics and evaluate model performance over time.
 MLflow could also be used to log models, and even to serve models for the FastAPI server or through its own framework.

+Another improvement opportunity is auto-parameter tuning, which would be useful in recurrent training, since they are currently hardcoded.
+Using a framework like Optuna is ideal, though a simple solution like GridSearchCV is also viable.
+MLflow can help with logging all the hyperparameter runs and choosing the best model.

+For production, CI through GitHub Actions would enable automatic code checks and automatic deployment of the server wherever it's hosted.